diogoaurelio/schedoscopeWiki/Metascope-Primer.md

 ## Taxonomies and tags

 Metascope can align your datahub's tables with business concepts.
 Metascope administrators can create taxonomies of business objects, IT systems, organizations, or other concepts.
-Users can then label tables using those taxononmies.
+Users can then label tables using those taxonomies.
 As taxonomies are indexed and included both in the faceted and full-text search, this increases the search and browsing capabilities of business users.

 ![Taxonomy administration](images/ctaxonomy.png)